 Popcorn Growing Conditions

 Popcorn needs full sun and rich, well-drained soil.
 Work a 2- to 4-inch layer of compost into the soil before planting, and spread 1 ½ pounds of 16-16-8 fertilizer over the soil, watering it in thoroughly.
-Choose a location with access to irrigation because just like other corn plants, they need plenty of water during the growing season.
+Choose a location with access to irrigation because just like other corn plants, popcorn plants require plenty of water during the growing season.

 Grow popcorn plants in groups to ensure good pollination and well-filled ears.
 A single plant produces ears with few or no kernels and a few plants produce ears that are poorly filled out.
 Most home gardeners grow popcorn in several short rows.